A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Take a Half Day Trip from Austin

-While we believe there’s plenty to do in the city center to fill your Austin itinerary, there are top attractions to experience nearby, too!
+While we believe we’ve provided plenty to do to fill your Austin itinerary, there are additional spots to check out nearby if you have the time!

 An Austin Day Trip to Texas Hill Country is a great way to explore beyond the city limits.
-Catch a ride on Austin’s Salt Lick and Winery Shuttle for a half day adventure of Texas wine tasting and BBQ.
+Catch a ride on the Salt Lick and Winery Shuttle for a half day adventure of Texas wine tasting and BBQ!

 Spend Time on the Water

-Lake Travis and Lake Austin are two lakes northwest of the city center that are perfect for spending a day on the water!
+Lake Travis and Lake Austin sit northwest of the city center and are perfect for spending a day on the water!

 An interesting way to spend time lakeside is sans clothes – and the Hippie Hollow Nude Beach is the place to do it!